simeononsecurity/simeononsecurity.ch/content/articles/field-deployable-connectivity-and-data-security-for-edge-nodes/index.en.md

 - [ ] VPN tunnel established back to a trusted network before exposing any management interface
 - [ ] Multi-factor authentication required on every admin login, with an offline-capable option available
 - [ ] Management, general-purpose, and IoT devices split across separate VLANs
+- [ ] Logs forward to a central server with a local store-and-forward buffer for outages
 - [ ] Full-disk encryption enabled on every storage device in the case
 - [ ] Decryption key or passphrase stored separately from the case
 - [ ] Tamper-evident seals in place and checked at every visit